Mad God: Plot

+The film opens with the silhouettes of people building and climbing their way up a tall tower reaching towards the heavens.
+The skies are red and stormy, and the tower is struck down.
+The text of the Bible passage Leviticus 26:27-33 is shown, followed by the name of the film.

 A tall figure shrouded in a jacket and gas mask, credited as the Assassin, descends into a ruined, hellish world via a diving bell.
-In his possession are a map and a suitcase.
+In his possession are a map and a briefcase.

-Traveling through the underworld, he encounters many creatures mercilessly preyed upon by larger monsters as well as elaborate machines of torture and death.
-Eventually, he reaches a city which is home to an army of faceless drones, apparently ruled by a monstrosity with filthy teeth and seared flesh who only speaks in baby babble as it is only seen as closeups of its eyes and mouth on screens attached to a tower.
-Deep within the city's bowels, the Assassin discovers a mountain of suitcases just like his own.
-He opens his suitcase, revealing a time bomb, which he places and prepares to set off.
+Traveling through the underworld, he encounters many creatures mercilessly preyed upon by larger monsters and elaborate machines of torture and death.
+Eventually, he reaches a city which is home to an army of faceless drones constructed from feces.
+The drones mindlessly tend to physically laborious tasks, regularly dying in the process.
+When they begin to hear the cries and babbles of a baby, they abandon their tasks and wander towards the source: a tower holding up screens displaying closeups of the being's eyes and bloody mouth.
+The Assassin joins them, and briefly stares at a lone drone, but retreats into a trap door when he witnesses a bipedal monstrosity beat and stomp on it repeatedly.
+Deep within the city's bowels, the Assassin discovers a mountain of briefcases just like his own.
+He opens his briefcase, revealing a time bomb, which he places and prepares to set off.
 He fails to notice a creeping monster behind him, which then attacks and drags him away as the bomb's ticking hand appears unable to complete its circuit.

-The Assassin is shackled to a table and stripped in front of a mass of spectators watching the silhouette in a theater and laughing.
-A surgeon appears with a nurse, splits open the Assassin's abdomen, and begins rummaging through his chest cavity.
+The Assassin is shackled to a table and skinned in front of a mass of spectators watching the silhouette in a theater and laughing.
+He is revealed to be in a hospital room; one of many fully skinned and bandaged figures laying on an operating table.
+His exposed, bloodshot eye glances around, noticing the shadows of people in the hallway.
+A surgeon enters the Assassin's room with a nurse, cuts open the Assassin's abdomen, and begins rummaging inside.
 Jewelry and papers are pulled out and thrown to the floor.
 Eventually, the surgeon finds his goal: a strange, wailing, infant larva-like creature.
 The surgeon hands it to the nurse, who carries it away.